Speakers are now appearing on this page and are being added daily.

 Credits include: 50 Kisses ('Enough' segment)

-Professional singer and drummer, Sarah also writes for the screen and brings her impeccable moderating skills back to the LSF this year.
+Screenwriter, musician and producer, Sarah brings her impeccable moderating skills back to the LSF this year.

 Toby Earle was formerly TV & Entertainment Editor at London Live where he wrote and presented What to Watch, a weekly show interviewing TV and film talent.